timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 is a mass of unresolved problems that were never thought through and confusion about the state of our world.
 From this confusion comes an inability to act effectively.
-And without ability to act effectively, we are unable to cope with unfolding events in our lives.
+Without ability to act effectively, we are then unable to cope with unfolding events in our lives.
 This is an extremely dangerous position.

 For instance, famed military strategist John Boyd